The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

-To solve the minimization problem \eqref{eq:minPblm_1D}, we compute the gradient of $J_i^n$ with respect to the coefficients of the polynomials $H^n_{h,i}$ and $E^n_{h,i}$ and use that it vanishes at a minimum.
+Here $V = \mathbb{Q}^k\big(S_q\times [t_{n-1},t_n] \big)$ is the space of tensor-product polynomials of degree at most $k$ in each variable, $n=1,\dots,N_t$ and $q=0,1$ in our 1-D example.
+We use space-time Legendre polynomials as basis functions of $V$.
+To solve the minimization problem \eqref{eq:minPblm_1D}, we compute the gradient of $J_q^n$ with respect to the coefficients of the polynomials $H^n_{h,q}$ and $E^n_{h,q}$ and use that it vanishes at a minimum.
 We then obtain the linear system of equations

-Here $M_i^n$ is a square matrix of dimension $2\,(k+1)^2$ and $\mathbold{c}_i^n$ is a vector containing the polynomials coefficients.
-Note that the dimension of the matrices $M_i^n$ is independent of the mesh size.
+Here $M_q^n$ is a square matrix of dimension $2\,(k+1)^2$ and $\mathbold{c}_q^n$ is a vector containing the polynomials coefficients.
+Note that the dimension of the matrices $M_q^n$ is independent of the mesh size.

-Since the boundary is invariant in time, we have $M_i = M_i^n$ for all $n$ and therefore obtain one matrix per CF node.
-The matrices, $M_i$, their scaling and their LU factorization are all precomputed.
-For each time step, we then have to compute the right-hand side $\mathbold{b}_i^n$, perform forward and backward substitutions to find $\mathbold{c}_i^n$, and update the numerical solution of the electromagnetic fields and their first $m$ derivatives at the $i^{\text{th}}$ CF node using $H^n_{h,i}$ and $E^n_{h,i}$.
-This can be done independently for each $i$.
+Since the boundary is invariant in time, we have $M_q = M_q^n$ for all $n$ and therefore obtain one matrix per CF node.
+The matrices, $M_q$, their scaling and their LU factorization are all precomputed. { Note that the matrices $M_q$ are scaled using row and column scalings.
+The scaling matrices are computed using only the block diagonal of $M_q$, where the diagonal blocks are $(k+1)^{d+1}\times(k+1)^{d+1}$ matrices in $d$ space dimensions.} For each time step, we then have to compute the right-hand side $\mathbold{b}_q^n$, perform forward and backward substitutions to find $\mathbold{c}_q^n$, and update the numerical solution of the electromagnetic fields and their first $m$ derivatives at the $q^{\text{th}}$ CF node using $H^n_{h,q}$ and $E^n_{h,q}$.
+This can be done independently for each $q$.

 \begin{remark} A similar procedure can be done to update the data located at dual CF nodes.
-However, the first time step is different because we do not know the electromagnetic fields and their first $m$ space derivatives at time $t_{-1/2}$.
-We therefore use the Hermite-Taylor correction function method proposed in \cite{LawAppelo2022} for the dual CF nodes at the first time step. \end{remark}
+However, the electromagnetic fields and their first $m$ space derivatives at time $t_{-1/2}$ are required.
+In this work, we consider that these data are provided.
+Note that it would also be possible to use Hermite-Taylor polynomials obtained with the initial data at $t_0$ to estimate the required data at $t_{-1/2}$. \end{remark}